What are major sins? Do those who commit the major sins become of those who conceal (their faith) / kafir?

 Major sins are called “kabair”.
 Some of them are:

-Polytheism (joining others with Allah), homicide, adultery, slandering someone with adultery, fleeing in the battlefield, witchcraft, disseizing the assets of orphans, treating the parents unkindly, violating rights of people, committing sins during pilgrimage, charging interest, stealing, gambling and consuming intoxicants.
+Shirk (joining others with Allah), homicide, unlawful sexual relation, slandering someone with unlawful sexual relation, fleeing from the battlefield, sorcery, seizing the possessions of orphans wrongfully, treating parents unkindly, violating rights of people (rightful due), committing sins during pilgrimage, charging interest, stealing, gambling and consuming intoxicants.

-If a Muslim commits a major sin, without underestimating it and having faith in heart, it doesn’t make that Muslim a concealer (kafir) or rejected from Islam.
+If a Muslim commits a major sin, without underestimating it and having faith in heart, it doesn’t make that Muslim an ignorer of God (kafir).

-The greatest and the most important one of the major sins is putting Allah in second place, and putting another creature that supposedly have some characteristics of Allah forward, as in primary importance.
-This is called polytheism, joining others with Allah (shirk).
+The greatest and the most important one of the major sins is relegating Allah and His laws to second place and placing another being, which allegedly have some characteristics that are exclusive to Allah, to the primary place in one’s life.
+This is called shirk, joining others with Allah.
 It is called akbar al-kabair (the greatest sin).